A criminal profile of the Gilgo Beach serial killer

 3. There is a noticeable hiatus between each kill.

-It is likely that his behavior as a serial killer was an extension of his behavior as a “john”.
+It is likely that his behavior as a serial killer was an extension of his behavior as a “john.”

+As I pointed out above, offenders try to stick to familiar places.
 Therefore, it is likely that he started using Manhattan to pick up sex workers long before he started using it to pick up victims.

 In other words, it was his experience of picking up girls there that gave him the confidence to start utilizing it as a hunting ground.